andygruber/exoscale-kubernetes-deploy/README.md

 - `mysql-deployment.yaml`: Kubernetes deployment configuration for MySQL.
 - `wordpress-deployment.yaml`: Kubernetes deployment configuration for WordPress.
 - `kustomization.yaml`: Kustomize configuration to manage Kubernetes objects.
+- `.github/workflows`: Github Actions workflows

 ## Setup Instructions

-0. **Setup the cluster**
+### Create environment
+By default, for all workflow runs, an environment with the name `staging` is used.

+Create all required environments and adapt the logic in the workflow (`get_environment -> env_check`) if you want to use multiple environments.

+### Required Secrets
+- `EXOSCALE_API_KEY`: Exoscale API key
+- `EXOSCALE_API_SECRET`: Exoscale API secret

+### Required environment variables
+- `EXOSCALE_SKS_NAME`: Clustername in exoscale
+- `EXOSCALE_ZONE`: Zone where the cluster is deployed, e.g. `at-vie-2`
+- `EXOSCALE_USER`: Username in exoscale, is required but does not seem to be used, anything like `admin` does work

+### Triggering the Workflow
+The workflow is triggered on:
+- Pull requests to `main` or `develop` branches
+- Published releases
+- manually

+### Setup the cluster
-   - If you use the cluster from exoscale, you can use this [Infrastructure-as-Code Lab](https://fhb-codelabs.netlify.app/codelabs/iac-opentofu-intro/) to setup the cluster and to get the `kubeconfig`.
+   - Setup the cluster in Exoscale, you can use this [Infrastructure-as-Code Lab](https://fhb-codelabs.netlify.app/codelabs/iac-opentofu-intro/) to setup the cluster and to get the `kubeconfig`.
      - In that Lab some firewall rules are missing, like described [here](https://community.exoscale.com/documentation/sks/quick-start/#creating-a-cluster-from-the-cli).
        Adapt the example so the loadbalancer works, by adding the following lines to the main.tf file:
        ```